 It is a manifesto.
 We call it The Birthday List.

-(This post may contain affiliate links and ads.
-As an affiliate, I may earn a small commission from qualifying purchases at no additional cost to reader.
+(This post may contain ads and I may earn a small commission from qualifying purchases.
 For any questions see Disclosure. )

 It started the year she and I walked away from our marriages.
 We were both so miserable and broken that we could barely function.
 Somehow we got the courage to change the direction of our lives.